QuestPDF/QuestPDF-Documentation/docs/concepts/common-exceptions.md

 ### Enhanced Debugging Context

-When the `QuestPDF.Settings.EnableDebugging` is set to `true`, or the debugger is attached, the library provides additional information to help you diagnose and resolve layout issues.
+The library provides additional information to help you diagnose and resolve layout issues.
+This behavior is controlled by the `QuestPDF.Settings.EnableDetailedLayoutErrors` setting, which is enabled by default.

 ### Example